Eating Disorder Recovery: How to Make Healthy Life Choices

-His statement is an efficient and highly personal guide to help us make choices about how we live and how we can allow ourselves to recover from an eating disorder.
+Hawking's statement is an efficient and highly personal guide to help us make choices about how we live and how we can allow ourselves to recover from an eating disorder.

-Hawking*, dependent on technology to move and speak, has had to use his greatest value for action taken guide throughout his life to achieve his momentous professional as well as personal accomplishments.
+Hawking* is dependent on technology to move and speak.
+He has had to use his greatest value for action taken guide throughout his life.
+It empowered him to achieve his momentous professional as well as personal accomplishments.
 His choices have made him an inspiration, a great scientist and teacher.

 So when we bring his guidance to our own lives, what do we see?
 Where do we get the greatest value for our actions?
 That’s the question we can ask ourselves every day and throughout the day.
 The answer will guide us through recovery and into the challenges of improving our lives throughout our lives.

-1. What actions make yvalue do you get from your actions?
+1. What value do you get from your actions?